A Letter from Nantwich

 When the direction signs were first erected that was correct, but when the TIC moved from the town centre to the Civic Hall in Market Street the two buildings were in different directions.

 So what did the powers-that-be do?
 Leave the sign pointing towards the church (surely the more important building)?
-No they turned it towards the TIC.
-I suppose that if you are tourist -you will find more information at the TIC - although St Mary's Visitor Centre volunteers are good, too.
+No, they turned it towards the TIC.
+I suppose that if you are a tourist you will find more information at the TIC - although St Mary's Visitor Centre volunteers are good, too.

-Let's be generous and say that was what the sign movers had in mind.
-Or maybe it is all down to some unknown character (or characters) who has been having some fun (to them, anyway) lately altering the directions in which signs point . . .
-How amusing.
+Let's be generous and say that was what the people who turned the sign had in mind.
+Council staff, that is.
+Unless it was all down to some unknown character (or characters) who has been having some fun (to them, anyway) lately altering the directions in which signs point . . .
+Very amusing.